-You can also set Transistor to automatically tweet each time a new episode is released.
-This couples nicely with their Twitter friendly embedded player.
-I’ll say again though, I don’t know if people listen to full podcasts on twitter.
+You can also set a Transistor to automatically tweet each time a new episode is released.
+These couples nicely with their Twitter-friendly embedded player.
+I’ll say again though, I don’t know if people listen to full podcasts on Twitter.

 While Transistor is certainly aimed at bigger companies seeking to leverage podcasting, it should be said that they offer a free switching service from their competitors.
 A good name to be aware of in any case.

-Simplecast are clearly going after the same podcast hosting market as Transistor.
+Simplecast is clearly going after the same podcast hosting market as Transistor.
 But besides $4 a month, what sets them apart?
-Well the cheapest plan here offers twice as many downloads at 20,000 a month.
+Well, the cheapest plan here offers twice as many downloads at 20,000 a month.

 To me, one of the real selling points of Simplecast is what they call Recast.
 This is essentially a social media scheduling tool, which lets you automatically post clips of up to 3 minutes.